 But this is not a hard-and-fast rule.
 We expect some lenders to offer more flexible requirements for VA loans, due to the drop-off in loan volume resulting from rising interest rates.
 So don’t fixate on that 600 number.
 If you’re slightly below that, but you are well-qualified in other areas, you could still be approved.

 VA Debt ratios: The VA debt-to-income ratio, or DTI, is another important VA loan requirement.
 This is a comparison between the amount of money you earn (gross monthly income) and the amount that goes toward your fixed monthly expenses (recurring debts).
 Generally speaking, your total DTI ratio — including the house payment — should not exceed 41%.

 This requirement is imposed by the lender, not by the VA.
 So it varies from one mortgage company to the next.
 Exceptions are often made for borrowers with excellent credit, significant savings in the bank, etc. Lender and brokers call this “strong compensating factors of the loan” Income may come from a variety of sources including but not limited to: base military pay, non-military employment, commissions, self-employed income (min 2-year history) retirement income, spouse’s income, and alimony.

 Documents needed for VA financing typically include the Certificate of Eligibility (COE), the Uniform Residential Loan Application (URLA), bank statements, tax returns and W-2 forms, the DD Form 214 for veterans who have left the military, and a variety of standard VA documents.
 If you need assistance in finding these documents, we can help.
-Just call ph: 800-743-7556 7 days a week or submit the quick info request on the right side.
+Just call Ph: 800-743-7556 7 days a week or submit the quick info request form on this page.